Civil Partnership Dissolution

 How much does it cost to get a civil partnership dissolution?

-If you are making a joint application with your partner then you would either both need to qualify for help with fees otherwise one of you will need to pay the full fee.
+If you’re making a joint application with your partner then you would both need to qualify for help with fees – otherwise one of you will need to pay the full fee.

-In addition to court fees there might be other costs to consider such as solicitor’s fees if you decide to instruct a law firm.
+There might be other costs to consider such as solicitors’ fees if you decide to instruct a law firm.

 What legal rights do civil partners have?